stevegeek/quo/website/api.md

 query.collection? # => true if backed by a collection

 # Create a query class from a relation or collection
-# Note: wrap returns a CLASS, not an instance - you must call .new
+# IMPORTANT: wrap returns a new query CLASS, not an instance!
 MyQuery = Quo::RelationBackedQuery.wrap(User.active)
-instance = MyQuery.new  # Create an instance
+instance = MyQuery.new  # Must call .new to create an instance

+# With dynamic properties - still returns a CLASS
 MyQuery = Quo::RelationBackedQuery.wrap(props: {role: String}) { User.where(role: role) }
-instance = MyQuery.new(role: "admin")
+instance = MyQuery.new(role: "admin")  # Must call .new with props

 # Convert a RelationBackedQuery to CollectionBackedQuery (executes the query)
 collection_query = query.to_collection